PandABlocks/PandABlocks-server/docs/fields.rst

         > !50-Ohm
         > .

-``position``
-    This is used for floating point numbers which are converted from or to an underlying 32-bit signed value when through the ``SCALED`` attribute via the conversion

-        scaled = raw * scale + offset

-    The following attributes are supported and are the same as for ``pos_out``:

-    ``OFFSET``, ``SCALE``
-        These numbers can be set to configure the conversion from the underlying position to the scaled value.

-    ``UNITS``
-        This field can be set to any UTF-8 string, and is provided for the convenience of the user interface.

-    ``SCALED``
-        This returns the scaled value or can be written as a scaled value.

 ``time``
-    As for the ``time`` field type, converts between time in specified units and time in FPGA clock ticks.
+    Converts between time in specified units and time in FPGA clock ticks.
 The following fields are supported:

     ``UNITS``
         This attribute can be set to any of the strings ``min``, ``s``, ``ms``,